 1 Preface - Area of application

-1.1 These procurement terms apply for orders, purchases or the utilisation of work and services by ProSiebenSat.1 Media AG and companies that ProSiebenSat.1 Media AG is directly or indirectly affiliated with and/or which are constituent companies in accordance with §§ 15 ff.
+1.1 These procurement terms apply for orders, purchases or the utilisation of work and services by ProSiebenSat.1 Media SE and companies that ProSiebenSat.1 Media SE is directly or indirectly affiliated with and/or which are constituent companies in accordance with §§ 15 ff.
 AktG ("client").
 The client's procurement terms are valid exclusively; any opposing terms or those differing from the contractual party's procurement terms are hereby expressly excluded.
 The client's procurement terms are also valid if the client, upon knowledge of the contractual party's opposing terms or those differing from the procurement terms of the client, unconditionally accepts the contractual party's delivery.
 The principles concerning a letter of confirmation are not applied here.

 2 Tender - Tendering documents

 2.1 The contractual party is obliged to confirm the order within 5 working days of receipt of said order.

 2.2 All illustrations, service descriptions, drawings and other documents are subject to copy- and property rights of the client; they are not to be made accessible to third parties without explicit written authorisation by the client.
 They are only to be used for production in accordance with the client's order; also, they are to be returned immediately, either unrequested or upon the client's request, once the order has been processed.
 The afore-mentioned documents are to be treated with confidentiality towards third parties; number 12.2 of these procurement terms is additionally valid in this respect.

 3 Prices - Terms of payment